-No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) Municipality since the last elections (2011), and if information is available, details to be provided as to the causes and what each Municipality did to address same?
-Parys: Youth march for economic freedom in their life time: 14 June 2012 METSIMAHOLO: Not applicable 1.9 Indigent policy and register a) Has the municipalit y developed an Indigent Policy to deal with categories of people who qualify in terms of the National poverty alleviation mechanis ms?
+No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) 1.9 Indigent policy and register address same? a) Has the municipality developed an Indigent Policy to deal with categories of people who qualify in terms of the National poverty alleviation mechanisms?
 NGWATHE: YES.
-METSIMAHOLO: YES MAFUBE: YES b) To the extent possible, does your municipalit y have an indigent register, NGWATHE: Yes, in the process of completion.
+METSIMAHOLO: YES MAFUBE: YES b) To the extent possible, does your municipality have an indigent register, what is the total number of beneficiaries and what is the frequency of status review?
+NGWATHE: Yes, in the process of completion.
 To date 3854 applications approved and 116 rejected.
 METSIMAHOLO: 8371(Indigents) Register is updated Monthly.
-MAFUBE: YES The only outstanding town is Heilbron which will be completed by end February 2013 Re-assessment Verification of new Appointment of staff(field workers) Complete register to be available beginning March 2013.
+MAFUBE: YES The only outstanding town is Heilbron which will be completed by end February 2013 Re-assessment Verification of new applications Appointment of staff(field workers) Complete register to be available beginning March 2013.
+1.10 Planning a) Is your municipality currently using the simplified IDP framework to draft your own simplified NGWATHE: YES METSIMAHOLO: NO MAFUBE: YES None

-No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) what is the total number of beneficiari es and what is the frequency of status review? applications 1.10 Planning a) Is your municipali ty currently using the simplified IDP framewor k to draft your own simplified IDP?
-NGWATHE: YES METSIMAHOLO: NO MAFUBE: YES None b) Is your municipali ty using consultan ts for the drafting of the IDP?
-NGWATHE: NO METSIMAHOLO: YES Consultant provide strategic support MAFUBE: YES None NO c) Is the simplified IDP accompa nied by simplified sector specific NGWATHE: Not all the sector plans.
-METSIMAHOLO: NO MAFUBE: YES Internal capacity and funding remain a challenge in this regard Lack of Sector Plans accompanied in IDP NLM is to engage FDDM and other Sector Departments to finalize and submit Plan to be included in the IDP
+No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) b) Is your municipality using consultants for the drafting of the IDP?
+NGWATHE: NO METSIMAHOLO: YES Consultant provide strategic support MAFUBE: YES None NO c) Is the simplified IDP accompanied by simplified sector specific plans?
+NGWATHE: Not all the sector plans.
+METSIMAHOLO: NO MAFUBE: YES Internal capacity and funding remain a challenge in this regard Lack of Sector Plans accompanied in IDP NLM is to engage FDDM and other Sector Departments to finalize and submit Plan to be included in the IDP d) Are National and Provincial commitments reflected in the IDPs of municipalities?
+Do municipalities receive transfers for the implementati on of these plans or do national and provincial departments implement these directly, e.g. are schools FDDM: Yes.

-No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) plans? d) Are National FDDM: Yes.
-The District IDP does reflect mostly Provincial and Provincial commitm ents reflected in the IDPs of municipali ties?
-Do municipali ties receive transfers for the implemen tation of these plans or do national and provincial departme nts implemen t these directly, e.g. are schools and clinics reflected in your IDPs? res.
 The District IDP does reflect mostly Provincial commitments and these commitments are taking place in the jurisdiction of the local Municipalities.
 NGWATHE: Yes they are reflected.
 METSIMAHOLO: YES MAFUBE: YES Some of the departments do not however honor their commitments to the latter.
 Some just zoom into our space without our knowledge and conduct their business.
 Sector Departments to finalize and submit Plan to be included in the IDP Improved communications.
 Provincial Departments to coordinate during implementation phase for provision of technical support(i.e. basic services) by Municipality